cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C1_Getting-Started_JavaScript/Class/NOTES.md

 ### CONCEPTS

 - **JavaScript:** _JavaScript_ is one of the core programming languages of the Web.
 Over 97% of websites use JavaScript to add interactivity and functionality to their page.
-JavaScript can be used to build interactive websites, mobile-apps, backend API’s, desktop applications, and even for machine learning!
+You can use JavaScript to build interactive websites, mobile apps, backend APIs, desktop applications, and even machine learning projects!

-- **DevTools:** _DevTools_ are the tools built directly into the browser which provide developers the ability to diagnose problems quickly, check network performance, write simple scripts, inspect the webpage, and more.
+- **DevTools:** _DevTools_ are the tools built directly into the browser, providing developers the ability to diagnose problems quickly, check network performance, write simple scripts, inspect the web page, and more.

 ---